UTMA & UGMA Accounts vs. 529 Plans

 The choice between a 529 plan and another type of investment vehicle may change when college enrollment is just a few years away.
 Here are the things you should consider before making your decision:

-• Risk tolerance: The percentage invested in stocks should decrease as college approaches, to reduce the risk of investment loss.
+- Risk tolerance: The percentage invested in stocks should decrease as college approaches to reduce the risk of investment loss.
 When the child enters high school, no more than a third should be invested in stocks.
-When the child is a high school senior, only about 10% to 20% should be invested in stocks.
+Only about 10% to 20% should be invested in stocks when the child is a high school senior.
 This means that the return on investment will be much lower for a high school student, in the same ballpark as long-term certificates of deposit.
 So, return on investment may no longer be a distinguishing characteristic between 529 plans and UGMA or UTMA accounts.

-• Fees: You may find that a UTMA plan carries less fees than a 529 plan, but that doesn’t necessarily make it more affordable.
+- Fees: A UTMA plan may have fewer fees than a 529 plan, but that doesn’t necessarily make it more affordable.

-• Tax breaks: Around the time the child enters high school, state tax breaks available on in-state 529 plans might matter more than having lower fees on an out-of-state 529 plan.
-The state income tax deductions and tax credits can function like a discount on tuition.
+- Tax breaks: Around the time the child enters high school, state tax breaks available on in-state 529 plans might matter more than having lower fees on an out-of-state 529 plan.
+State income tax deductions and tax credits can function as a discount on tuition.
 UGMA and UTMA accounts do not offer similar tax breaks.

-• How your money impacts financial aid: A 529 plan is likely going to impact your overall financial aid eligibility less than a UTMA account will.
+- How your money impacts financial aid: A 529 plan will likely impact your overall financial aid eligibility less than a UTMA account.

 Which Plan Is Right for You?

-A UTMA or UGMA account might be a fine fit for you if you’re not confident about how the funds are going to be used.
-If you’re confident that the account is going to be used for college expenses, however, then a 529 plan is going to be the best bet most of the time.
+A UTMA or UGMA account might be a fine fit for you if you’re not confident about how the funds will be used.
+If you’re confident that the account will be used for college expenses, however, then a 529 plan is going to be the best bet most of the time.
 You can’t match the tax and financial aid benefits of a 529 plan for college savings.

 How to Open a 529 Plan